OBJECTIVES and Management Plan of the Friends

 Management Plan

-From the historic point of view, the site can be divided into two parts, here called the old and new graveyards.
+From the historical point of view, the site can be divided into two parts, here called the old and new graveyards.
 The old graveyard occupies the southern half of the site.
 It was first mentioned in association with the medieval St Giles Chapel in 1092.
 On Eighteenth Century maps the northern end of the site is shown as an open area of chalk hillside, possibly used as pasture.
 The graveyard was originally flanked on the northern side by Crok Lane.
-By the time the new graveyard can into operation around 1880 this lane had become disused.
+By the time the new graveyard can into operation around 1870 this lane had become disused.

 BACK GROUND TO MANAGMENT PLAN: